spinweb1/arcade-game/README.md

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
 - Source Code: github.com/spinweb1/arcade-game

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at:
+We have a mailing list located at: jgreen553@gmail.com

 License
 -------